 It's a little hard to tell how well this component will work without more context, so that's why I created the

-Component-based design tools should inherently be good at screenreader design.
-Hopefully a few of the folks working on component-based tools will read this post and prove me wrong by introducing/sharing some amazing features!
+Component-based design tools should inherently be good at screenreader design, due to how they enforce limitations of the underlying operating systems & web browsers.
+Hopefully a few of the folks working on component-based tools will read this post and introduce/share some amazing features!

 The software development process at big companies often leads to an awkward screenreader UX.
 The tools that designers currently use don't give them enough visibility or control over the accessibility of the apps they design.
 As a result, we frequently translate visual interfaces to screenreader interfaces directly without understanding if the result will be easy to use.